xmonader/letsbuildacompiler-pretty/src/tutor15_backtothefuture.md

 lot in common with objects, we're not doing object-oriented design or code here, so our use of Look is appropriate.

-Go ahead and save the test program as Main.pas.
+Go ahead and save the test program as `Main.pas`.
 To make life easier as we get more and more files, you might want to take this opportunity to declare this file as the compiler's Primary file.
 That way, you can execute the program from any file.
 Otherwise,